Skip to content

 }

-With the above steps, you have successfully configured the multi-tenant plugin in a Spring Boot project and implemented a simple tenant handler.
+By following the steps above, you have successfully configured the multi-tenant plugin in your Spring Boot project and implemented a simple tenant handler.
 Your application will now automatically handle multi-tenant data isolation based on the current request’s tenant ID.

-Note that in real-world applications, the method of obtaining the tenant ID may vary depending on your architecture and business requirements.
-Additionally, ensure security considerations when handling tenant IDs to avoid potential risks.
+Please note that in practice, the method for obtaining the tenant ID may vary depending on your application architecture and business requirements.
+Additionally, ensure security considerations are taken into account when handling tenant IDs to avoid potential security risks.

 Local SQL Parsing Cache

 To improve performance, MyBatis-Plus supports local caching of SQL parsing.
-You can configure the cache handler as follows:
+You can set the cache handling class as follows:

 static {